awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-attributes.md

 ------

-#### Option 2: User signs up and signs in with email address or phone number instead of user name<a name="user-pool-settings-aliases-settings-option-2"></a>
+#### Option 2: Email address or phone number as a sign\-in attribute \(user name attributes\)<a name="user-pool-settings-aliases-settings-option-2"></a>

 When the user signs up with an email address or phone number as their user name, you can choose if they can sign up with only email addresses, only phone numbers, or either one\.

+To choose user name attributes, don't select **User name** as a sign\-in option when you create your user pool\.

 The email address or phone number must be unique, and it must not already be in use by another user\.
 It doesn't have to be verified\.
 After the user has signed up with an email address or phone number, the user can't create a new account with the same email address or phone number\.
 The user can only reuse the existing account and reset the account password, if needed\.
 However, the user can change the email address or phone number to a new email address or phone number\.
 If the email address or phone number isn't already in use, it becomes the new user name\.